 To use it, you can add it to salads or smoothies.
 In addition, you can also prepare the leaves as a tea.

 The periodical consumption of centella offers the body many benefits.

 This is because of its multiple properties.
 Overall, its antioxidant, anti-inflammatory, antimicrobial and healing properties particularly stand out.

-First of all, you can use it externally to treat hemorrhoids, sprains, dermatitis and cellulitis, for example.
+You can also use it externally to treat hemorrhoids, sprains, dermatitis and cellulitis, for example.
 Some have even used it to cure leprosy.

 However, the best benefits come from its internal application.
 In this case, centella is excellent for people with: